Cast of Disney+ film ‘Raya and the Last Dragon’ talk representation, remote recording

-“Recognizing that this movie was going to be inspired by the part of the world that my family’s from made me really excited,” said Kelly Marie Tran, voice of Raya.
+“Recognizing that this movie was going to be inspired by the part of the world that my family’s from made me really excited,” said Kelly Marie Tran, the voice of Raya.
 “Raya is someone who is a warrior and who gets to be really angry, which we haven’t seen before.
 I think Disney’s really trying to broaden the idea of what people think when they think of the word hero and when they think of the word princess.”

 The newest Disney princess Raya is set apart from many of the other characters in the line.
 It is a consistent criticism that the princesses are often not given much in the way of character, more often than not having story events happen to them as opposed to embodying young women with agency, goals and flaws.
 But Tran was quick to not dismiss the earlier films entirely.

 “I want to be really specific about the way that I speak about Disney princesses.
-I think a lot of times there’s sort of a negative connotation about those earlier movies and I don’t necessarily believe that,” she said.
+I think a lot of times there’s sort of a negative connotation about those earlier movies and I don’t necessarily believe that” she said.

 “There really is nothing wrong with wanting to be in love or liking pretty dresses.
-The danger becomes when we only see the same types of art of representation over and over, so you think that’s the only thing you can do.”
+The danger becomes when we only see the same types of art of representation over and over, do you think that’s the only thing you can do.”

 The film’s innovations in cultural depiction and in its heroine are not its only noteworthy aspects.
-It also provides a fascinating look at the production pipeline during the COVID-19 pandemic as the actors force to work from home.
+It also provides a fascinating look at the production pipeline during the COVID-19 pandemic as the actor’s force to work from home.

-“When I did my first session on the film, we were in the first lockdown and I converted a small store room into a makeshift studio, putting padding on the walls.
+“When I did my first session on the film, we were in the first lockdown and I converted a small storeroom into a makeshift studio, putting padding on the walls.
 I’ve never done something like this from home before, having to be your own technician, failing spectacularly at it at times.”

 While the cast would have loved the opportunity to play off each other by recording together, the finished film does not suffer.
 But according to the actors, the cutting-room floor is covered in audio and technical glitches that cause to working remotely.